R211 (New York City Subway car): Mechanical and signaling systems

-In addition to various screens throughout the train, touch screen displays are present throughout the subway cars, allowing people to zoom in and out of the map.
-Most of the screens also display additional information, such as specific bus transfers, elevator locations, and which car the customer is located in.
-However, this feature was not shown to be operational during the first few days of passenger service, but may become operational in the near future.

 All R211A and R211T cars are equipped for communications-based train control (CBTC) in conjunction with the ongoing automation of B Division lines.
-All R211S cars are equipped with cab signaling.
+They are also being retrofitted with 5G radios that would work with the CBTC signaling system.
+All R211S cars are equipped with pulse code cab signaling.

 History

-Initial request for proposals
+Initial request for proposal

 The R211 Design Master Plan was approved by the MTA in December 2011, and design planning began in December 2012.
 An R211 solicitation was posted in the classified section of Metro Magazines May 9, 2013, issue, stating the proposal to acquire these cars in the near future.
-At the time, the order was planned to be 75 ft in length, the same length as the R46 cars.
+At the time, the order was planned to be 75 ft in length, the same length as the R46 and R68 cars.
 Open-gangways, which would allow passengers to seamlessly walk throughout the train or units, and other alternate configurations were also initially considered for the entire order.

-By the release of the MTA's 2015-2019 Capital Program in October 2015, the order specified 60 ft cars, which has been the standard length of new B Division cars since the R143 order.
+By the release of the MTA's 2015–2019 Capital Program in October 2015, the order specified 60 ft cars, which has been the standard length of new B Division cars since the R143 order.
 As of March 2016, open-gangways will be tested on ten cars (now designated as the R211T).
 Additionally, the order was broken up into a base order of 565 R211A cars and two option orders: the first for 375 R211A cars, and a second for up to 520 R211As.